 When hiking downhill, lengthening your poles will allow you to extend them properly to the ground because the ground will be just a bit farther away.
 This will allow you to place your weight on the poles as you make your way down the hill, effectively reducing the impact on your knees (and to your back, when carrying a heavier load).

 How much you adjust your poles when hiking up or down hills is a little harder to put a rule of thumb on (sorry, no rule of 90!)
-Just be patient your first few times out, be prepared to stop for readjustments, and when you find a length for each scenario, take mental note of the length marked on the pole so you can make adjustments more quickly on future hikes.
+Just be patient your first few times out, be prepared to stop for readjustments, and when you find a trekking pole height and length for each scenario, take mental note of the length marked on the pole so you can make adjustments more quickly on future hikes.

 Now, next time a friend asks, “How long should hiking poles be?”
 YOU’ll be the one in the know!